 The mobile app is slow.
 Really slow.
 Especially on Android.
 Pages don’t load quickly, scrolling feels choppy, and large databases are just frustrating to use on your phone.
 If you work on the go a lot, this is a problem.

 Working offline?
 Forget it.
 Technically you can edit recently opened pages without internet, but it’s not reliable.
-Stuck on a train without WiFi?
-You’re better off grabbing a book.
+Are you on the train without WiFi?
+Then you’d better grab a book.
 Apps like Obsidian are miles ahead of Notion here.

 The learning curve is steep.
 Notion gives you all the freedom, but also all the responsibility.
 You have to figure out how to set it up yourself.
 For some people that’s great, for others it’s paralyzing.
 I have friends who spent weeks building their “perfect system” instead of just working.